What To Know About Setting Boundaries In Relationships

 Setting and maintaining boundaries can be challenging, especially for individuals in close relationships or with past trauma.
 Connecting with a mental health professional can be one way to improve the skill of boundary-setting and manage anxiety related to communicating boundaries.
 A therapist may help a person identify healthy and unhealthy boundaries, and they can also assist a person in building effective communication skills that may improve their relationships.

 However, it may be challenging for some people to find the time to attend in-person therapy at a brick-and-mortar office.
 Online therapy can be a more convenient alternative in many cases, since sessions can occur from anywhere the client has an internet connection and a personal device.
-This means you can attend therapy from a place where you are comfortable at times that fit your schedule.
+This means you can attend individual therapy or couples therapy from a place where you are comfortable at times that fit your schedule.
 Plus, research suggests that online therapy can often be as effective as in-person sessions.

 Takeaway